apache/openwebbeans/readme/README.txt

     * [OWB-677] - improve getBeans cache key algorithm
     * [OWB-680] - drop unused getInstance() methods from our services
     * [OWB-681] - remove deprecated methods from BeanManagerImpl
-    * [OWB-682] - get rid of OWB InterceptorType and usejavax.enterprise.inject.spi.InterceptionType instead
+    * [OWB-682] - get rid of OWB InterceptorType and usejakarta.enterprise.inject.spi.InterceptionType instead
     * [OWB-683] - remove obsolete Methods from our Bean implementations and handlers
     * [OWB-685] - OwbApplicationFactory doesn't set Application
     * [OWB-686] - OWBApplicationFactory wrappedApp should be consistent between getter and setter and volatile